-It is possible to define aliases of repositories, that act as "pointers" to real repositories.
-This can be useful when renaming a repository, to avoid breaking links to the old name.
+It is also possible to define aliases of repositories, that act as "pointers" to real repositories.
+This can be useful when renaming a repository, to avoid breaking all the links to the old name.

-A number of attributes can be associated with each repository.
-The attributes define the repository's location, type, name and how it is displayed in the source browser.
+A number of attributes can be associated with each repository, which define the repository's location, type, name and how it is displayed in the source browser.
 The following attributes are supported: